 Welcome to the Reperio Human Capital privacy and cookies policy.
 We respect your privacy and are committed to protecting your personal data.

-Reperio Human Capital acts as an employment agency and employment business.
-Reperio must process personal data (including sensitive personal data) so that it can provide these services and run our business.
+Reperio Human Capital (“Reperio”) acts as an employment agency and an employment business.
+Reperio must process personal data (including sensitive personal data) so that we can provide these services and run our business.
 In doing so, Reperio acts as a data controller.

-Reperio is made up of three companies, Reperio Human Capital Ltd (registered in the UK under company number 07242009) (Reperio UK), Reperio Human Capital (Ireland) Limited (registered in Ireland under company number 587781) (Reperio IE) and Reperio Human Capital Inc. (registered in North Carolina under EIN 83-3722447) (Reperio US).
+Reperio consists of three companies, Reperio Human Capital Limited (registered in the UK under company number 07242009) (Reperio UK), Reperio Human Capital (Ireland) Limited (registered in Ireland under company number 587781) (Reperio IE) and Reperio Human Capital, Inc. (registered in North Carolina under EIN 83-3722447) (Reperio US).

 Patrick Bleakley (Data Protection Officer)

 Postal address: 6-9 Trinity Street, Dublin 2, D02 EY47